Further Evidence for Near-Tsirelson Bell-CHSH Violations in Quantum Field Theory via Haar Wavelets: An exact solution in terms of wavelets (Step 1)

-\begin{remark} This is already of the way to \(\pi\); but as could be expected, we do not fully approach it.
+\end{proposition} Below, we explain why the series of integrals \(\sum_{n=1}^\infty \iota_n \) converges and how to obtain approximations for its partial sums.

-Nevertheless, it is remarkable how closely we can approximate \(\pi\) even with just \(K=1\), suggesting that the parameter \(K\), which governs the number of horizontal translates of the Haar wavelets being employed, plays a less significant role than \(N\), which controls the fineness of the wavelets.
+\begin{remark} The result of Proposition \ref{prop:K=1} is already \(3.11052 / \pi = 99.01 \%\) of the way to \(\pi\); but as could be expected, we do not fully approach it.

-That we indeed cannot fully get to \(\pi\) can be made clear by considering a specific upper bound for the series of integrals.
-Recall that where These functions are all positive, decreasing, (slightly) convex and their graphs connect the points \((0,2^{-3n/2})\) and \((1,0)\), as can be observed in \cref{fig:fnK=1}.
-As such, these functions can be dominated by the following sequence of linear functions: with corresponding integrals
+Nevertheless, it is remarkable how closely we may approximate \(\pi\) in the special case \(K=1\), suggesting that the parameter \(K\), governing the number of horizontal translates of the Haar wavelets, plays a less significant role than \(N\), controlling how fine the wavelets are. \end{remark}

-It follows that the asymptotic maximal eigenvalue has the following \textit{exact} (in terms of square roots and logarithms of whole numbers) upper bound: demonstrating that we indeed do not get to \(\pi\).
+\paragraph{The series \(\sum_{n=1}^\infty \iota_n\).} That we indeed cannot ``fully get to \(\pi\)'' may be clarified by considering a specific upper bound for the series of integrals \(\sum_{n=1}^\infty \iota_n\).
+Recall that \(\iota_n = \int_0^1 f_n,\) where These functions are all positive, decreasing, convex, and their graphs connect the points \((0,2^{-3n/2})\) and \((1,0)\), as may be observed in Fig.\ \ref{fig:fnK=1}.
+As such, we can dominate them by the following sequence of linear functions: with corresponding integrals

-Sharper upper bounds may be found by computing the first \(N\) integrals \(\iota_n\) exactly and bounding the rest (\(n \geq N+1\)) by \(\kappa_n\): For example: and so on. \end{remark}
+It follows that the asymptotic maximal eigenvalue has the following \textit{exact} upper bound: demonstrating that we indeed do not get to \(\pi\).

-In general, one indeed has the following result, which is a corollary of the fundamental eigenvalue distribution theorem of Szeg\"o: (Originally stated in \cite{Szego1958}, see also \cite[Theorem 1.1]{Miranda2000}, \cite[Theorem 1]{Gazzah2001} and \cite[Theorem 4.2, Corollary 4.2]{Gray2006}.) \begin{thm}[Corollary of Szeg\"o's Fundamental Eigenvalue Distribution Theorem] Let \((a_n)_{n \geq 0}\) be an absolutely summable sequence in \(\mathbb C\) and define an associated sequence of Hermitian Toeplitz matrices Putting \(a_{-n} := a_n^\ast\), the Fourier series is real valued and we have where \(\lambda_{\max} (A_n)\) increases with \(n\) and \(\lambda_{\min} (A_n)\) decreases with \(n\). \end{thm}
+Sharper upper bounds may be found by computing the first \(N\) integrals \(\iota_n\) exactly and bounding the rest (\(n \geq N+1\)) by \(\kappa_n\): For example: and so on.